-The Legion within BC/Yukon Command contributes over $3 million every year supporting health, social, educational and heritage programs, filling a void in essential community services.
+The Legions within BC/Yukon Command contribute over $4 million every year supporting health, social, educational and heritage programs, filing a void in essential community services.

-The Royal Canadian Legion branches have been a strong supporter of their local cadet units for many years and in turn the cadets units have assisted their branches with Poppy Campaigns and other Remembrance activities.
+The Royal Canadian Legion branches have been a strong supporter of their local cadet units for many years and in turn the cadet units have assisted their branches with the Poppy Campaign and other Remembrance activities.